 There is no investment accounted for using the equity method that is individually significant to the Group.
-The Group's share of aggregate results of the investments accounted for using the equity method is set out below:
+There were no share of revenues or profit/(loss) and other comprehensive income for the year of the investment accounted for using the equity method.